The Secret Erotic Art of Pompeii and Herculaneum

 The assemblage of erotic art remained locked away for most of the next 173 years, emerging for about a year in 1848, again in 1860 after Garibaldi defeated the Bourbons, and briefly in 1976 before it was closed for restoration.
 The collection languished behind locked doors until 2000, when the Secret Cabinet was finally re-opened to the general public.
 Viewing that was once restricted to adult men of high moral character is now open for all to see, at least those over 14 years of age.
 Many of the frescoes are faded and hard to see clearly in the darkened room, but even in poor lighting the subject matter is graphic, wildly sensual, and slightly disturbing, but none so much as the statue of Pan copulating with a goat.

-Visiting the Gabinetto Segreto at the Naples National Archaeological Museum:
+View the Erotic Art of Pompeii and Herculaneum in the Gabinetto Segreto (Secret Cabinet) at the Naples National Archaeological Museum: